adaltas/ece-devops-2020-fall/modules/4-continuous-testing/content.md

 - Lowest level of testing
 - Test an individual unit (or function) of a software
-- Tests are run in very controlled environment
+- Tests are run in very controlled environments
 - 90-100% test coverage

 **Functional:**